-A cognitive bias is a systematic pattern of deviation from rationality, which occurs due to the way that our cognitive system works.
+A cognitive bias is a systematic pattern of deviation from rationality, which occurs due to the way our cognitive system works.
 Accordingly, cognitive biases cause us to be irrational in the way we search for, evaluate, interpret, judge, use, and remember information, as well as in the way we make decisions.

 Examples of cognitive biases

-One example of a well-known cognitive bias is the halo effect, which is a cognitive bias that causes our impression of someone in one area to influence our opinion of that person in other areas.
-This means that, for example, if we think that someone is physically attractive, we tend to believe that they are also more knowledgeable and have a better personality compared to what we would think if they were unattractive.
+One example of a well-known cognitive bias is the halo effect, which is a cognitive bias that causes our impression of someone or something in one domain to influence our impression of them in other domains.
+The halo effect means, for example, that when we think someone is physically attractive, we tend to believe that they are also more knowledgeable and have a better personality compared to what we would think if they were unattractive.

 Another example of a cognitive bias is the illusion of control, which is a cognitive bias that causes us to overestimate our ability to control the outcome of situations where chance plays a greater role than skill.
-This means that, for example, this bias could cause us to undertake a risky business venture, even if that venture is likely to fail regardless of how much effort we put into it.
+The illusion of control means, for example, that we might overestimate our ability to succeed in a risky business venture, even if that venture is likely to fail regardless of how much effort we put into it.

 Who experiences cognitive biases

-- System 1- this cognitive system is responsible for our intuitive processing.
-It is fast, automatic, and effortless.
+- System 1.
+This system is responsible for our intuitive processing, which is relatively fast, automatic, and effortless.
 Accordingly, processes on this system run in parallel, meaning that it’s possible to engage this system on multiple fronts simultaneously.
-This system can be strongly influenced by emotional considerations.
-An example of a situation where this system is engaged is when we feel pleased because someone laughed at a joke that we told.
+This system tends to be relatively strongly influenced by emotions.
+An example of a situation where System 1 is engaged is when we feel pleased because someone laughed at a joke that we told.

-- System 2- this cognitive system is responsible for our conscious reasoning.
-It is slow, controlled, and effortful.
-Accordingly, processes in this system run in a serial way, meaning that this system can only focus on one thing at a time.
-This system is emotionally neutral, and therefore is not influenced by emotional considerations.
-An example of a situation where this system is engaged is when we try to solve a complex math problem in our head.
+- System 2.
+This system is responsible for our conscious reasoning, which is relatively slow, controlled, and effortful.
+Accordingly, processes in this system run in a serial manner, meaning that this system can only focus on one thing at a time.
+This system tends to be relatively detached from emotional considerations.
+An example of a situation where System 2 is engaged is when we try to solve a complex mathematical equation.

-For example, in one experiment, students at Princeton University were asked a simple brain teaser:
+For example, in one experiment, university students were asked a simple brain teaser: